coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 square, the second counts as 2 squares, the third counts as 1, the fourth as 2, and so on.

-You can't move diagonally past a corner (even by taking a 5-foot step).
+You can’t move diagonally past a corner (even by taking a 5-foot step).
 You can move diagonally past a creature, even an opponent.

 You can also move diagonally past other impassable obstacles, such as pits.

-**Closest Creature:** When it's important to determine the closest square or creature to a location, if two squares or creatures are equally close, randomly determine which one counts as closest by rolling a die.
+**Closest Creature:** When it’s important to determine the closest square or creature to a location, if two squares or creatures are equally close, randomly determine which one counts as closest by rolling a die.